EERO SAARINEN, FAIA (1910-1961)

 During his long association with Knoll he designed many important

-Additional Resources: Finnish Cultural Institute on Saarinen, Wikipedia.
+Bio adapted from Wikipedia.
+Additional Resources: Finnish Cultural Institute on Saarinen.

 1941 - The Samuel Bell House, New Hope PA.
 Unbuilt.

-1942 - The A. C. Wermuth House, Tonkel Road, Leo-Cedarville IN.
+1942 - The Al C. Wermuth House, 15315 Tonkel Road, Leo-Cedarville IN.
+Designed by Eliel Saarinen, Eero's dad.
+Al Wermuth was the contractor for many buildings at the Cranbrook School in Detroit, where Eliel was director.
 Commissioned 1941.
-Featured in the 1949 LOOK Magazine on Fort Wayne entitled "America's Happiest Town."
-As of 2007, owned by Paul Gentile.
+Featured in the 1949 LOOK Magazine about Fort Wayne IN entitled "America's Happiest Town."
+As of 2007, owned by Paul J. Gentile.

 1942 - Designed to meet WWII needs for defense housing, The Unfolding House was two sections that could be shipped anywhere and "unfolded" to allow a interior modular system.
 Never built.